helix-collective/hx-deploy-tool/docs/userguide/1-welcome/3-features.md

 Additionally, you can specify your own tags in the config file.
 A run down of the standard tags and how to use the custom tags are detailed in the [template anything](/hx-deploy-tool/docs/userguide/3-reference/3-templateanything) section

+### Retrieval of tags from various sources (including secrets)

+Camus2 can retrieve json objects from s3 buckets, a local file, or even from AWS Secrets Manager using your specified credentials.
+This can allow to inject passwords into your release files at the time of deployment.

 ## AWS health checks

 Additionally, you can connect your AWS autoscaling group and load balancer to a health check endpoint you can specify in the configuration file.
 This along with deploying in slave mode in an autoscale group, can ensure that faulty applications/services are recycled.